-- Procedures to facilitate the implementation of the risk assessment policy and the associated risk assessment controls; - Designate appropriate agency personnel to manage the development, documentation, and dissemination of the risk assessment policy and procedures; and - Review and update the current risk assessment: - Policy on an agency-defined frequency; and - Procedures on an agency-defined frequency.
+- Is consistent with applicable laws, executive orders, directives, regulations, policies, standards, and guidelines. - Procedures to facilitate the implementation of the risk assessment policy and the associated risk assessment controls. - Designate appropriate agency personnel to manage the development, documentation, and dissemination of the risk assessment policy and procedures. - Review and update the current risk assessment: - Policy on an agency-defined frequency. - Procedures on an agency-defined frequency.